NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

 .. admonition::  Option B
    :class: optionB

    Alternatively, we provide a containerized environment consisting of R, Rstudio and the necessary packages for this session.
 Containers are a relatively new method to package software together with all its dependencies and an operating system.
 This means the software can easily run within the container on almost any computer or server, greatly simplifying software installation and management.
-Containers will be discussed in a bit more detail on Thursday.
 A benefit of using it here is that Rstudio runs a whole lot faster using the container approach.
 However, to access it from Uppmax, a few more steps are necessary.
 First, make sure you are connected to your alloted node (described in :doc:`../setup/lab-setup`) and then perform following steps.

    .. code-block:: bash